If you have children you have the chance to learn the lesson of your life. You might wonder what I am talking about. Let me explain.

-A few days ago my 3 year old granddaughter came to visit.
+A few days ago my three-year-old granddaughter came to visit.
 This is always an exciting time because we both love to be around each other.
 I just love her excitement to explore new things, her eagerness to learn and to see her to proudly present all of her achievements from the smallest drawing to the bug she just found in the garden.

 Her eagerness to learn, to explore, to communicate and to get the things she wants is astounding.
 But exactly that made her my best teacher ever.